eveasian88/GifTastic/README.md

 ## GIPHY API
-A dynamic web page that populates with gifs from the best movie series of all time.
-Click a button or use the search to features and watch Gifs of all topics populate.
+A dynamic web page that populates with gifs from the best girl power movies of all time.
+Click a button or use the search to feature and watch gifs of all topics populate.
 Click on the picture and watch the gif in action.

 ## Technologies Utilized